 This is a sponsored conversation written by me on behalf of Johnson & Johnson Inc. The opinions and text are all mine.
+Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 In the bathroom, however, I had gotten lazy.
 Just this week, I had a hair dye box on the counter and an empty conditioner bottle in the shower stall.